Nickelodeon Animation Studio: 2019–present: Expanding brands

 In October 2018, Brian Robbins became president of Nickelodeon.
 In November, he appointed Ramsey Ann Naito as head of animation at Nickelodeon; she was later promoted to president of Nickelodeon Animation Studio in 2020.
 In both roles, Naito reported to Robbins.
 Under Robbins' presidency, Nickelodeon began to focus more on expanding some its preexisting franchises.
 At Nickelodeon Animation Studio, this effort encompassed continuations for legacy shows, including Rocko's Modern Life: Static Cling and Invader Zim: Enter the Florpus for Netflix and a CGI reboot of Rugrats for Paramount+.
 The first-ever SpongeBob spin-offs (Kamp Koral: SpongeBob's Under Years and The Patrick Star Show) were also produced.
 The studio also collaborated with corporate sibling CBS Eye Animation Productions to produce Star Trek: Prodigy.
 In 2021, Avatar Studios, a division of Nickelodeon Animation dedicated to producing projects from the Avatar: The Last Airbender franchise, was launched.
 In 2023, the studio signed a first-look deal for animated series and features with Lion Forge Entertainment.

+In April 2026, Paramount Skydance announced that Nickelodeon Animation Studio would no longer operate as a separate entity and would become the kids and family animation label of CBS Studios.